polarhive/vulpes/README.md

 I use these for a better web-browsing experience.
 I'd say installing uBlock origin is the least one can do these days.
 Checkout the other extensions or install your own.
-Make sure your extensions aren't proprietary as these can be potenial security-risks.
+Make sure your extensions aren't proprietary, as they are potenial security-risks.

 - [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) - ads/content blocker
 - [LocalCDN](https://addons.mozilla.org/en-US/firefox/addon/localcdn-fork-of-decentraleyes/) - fetch fonts, JS libraries locally instead of remote CDNs